SriDharan24/-100DaysOfCode/Log.md

 Today's Progress: Done a Simple Calculator Program using  python.

 Thoughts: I don't have any time todau, So,I did a simple Program not to lose the streak.

+Day-12: August 4, 2025

+Today's Progress: Solved two Algorithm in DSA

+Thoughts: 1.
+Binary Search Algorithm - Efficiently search for an element in a sorted list.
+          2. Bubble Sort Algorithm - Sorts a list by repeatedly swapping adjacent elements if they are in the wrong order.